Nsisong-Akpakpan/simple_shell/README.md

 # This is all about ALX simple_shell project
-README file for the simpke shell
+README file for the simple shell